vsilverman/cicd/cdf-demo/README.md

 # How-To modify official Jenkins Docker image to enable ephemeral docker agents in the Jenkinsfile

-This file describes the process of enabling docker agents inside declarative pipelines by cusomizing official Jenkins Docker image
+This file describes the process of enabling docker agents inside declarative pipelines by cusomizing official Jenkins Docker image.

+> **_NOTE:_** Below content is intended for demo purposes only, do not use it in production environment.

 ## Prerequisites